Python Interactive window

 Jupyter (formerly IPython Notebook) is an open-source project that lets you easily combine Markdown text and executable Python source code on one canvas called a notebook.
 Visual Studio Code supports working with Jupyter Notebooks natively, as well as through Python code files.
 This topic covers the support offered through Python code files and demonstrates how to:

 - Work with Jupyter-like code cells

 - Run code in the Python Interactive Window

-- View, inspect, and filter variables using the Variable explorer and data viewer
+- View, inspect, and filter variables using the Variables Explorer and Data Viewer

 - Connect to a remote Jupyter server